Junliang-Zhou/CS526/README.md

 Starts at the root and moves left or right depending on comparison.
 Returns True if found, False otherwise.

 PrintTree()
-Uses in-order traversal: Left → Node → Right
+Uses in-order traversal: Left → Node → Right.
 This prints the values in sorted order.

 Demo Code
 Randomly generates an input set of size 5 to 50 with values between 1 and 1000.
 Builds the initial tree.
-Adds a random value and prints the tree.
-Deletes a random value and prints the tree.
+Add a random value and prints the tree.
+Delete a random value and prints the tree.
 Runs two FindNode tests: One for a value that exists.
 One for a value that does not exist

 # Homework5 Q2